akka/akka/akka-docs/src/main/paradox/typed/persistence-durable-state.md

 Java
 :  @@snip [DurableStatePersistentBehaviorTest.java](/akka-persistence-typed/src/test/java/jdocs/akka/persistence/typed/DurableStatePersistentBehaviorTest.java) { #effects }

-Most of the time this will be done with the `thenRun` method on the `Effect` above.
-You can factor out common side effects into functions and reuse for several commands.
+The most common way to have a side-effect is to use the `thenRun` method on `Effect`.
+In case you have multiple side-effects that needs to be run for several commands, you can factor them out into functions and reuse for all the commands.
 For example:

 Scala
 :  @@snip [PersistentActorCompileOnlyTest.scala](/akka-persistence-typed/src/test/scala/akka/persistence/typed/scaladsl/PersistentActorCompileOnlyTest.scala) { #commonChainedEffects }